Gijs6/school.gijs6.nl/site/6VWO/TW1/entl_literatuur.md

 > Old Major represents Karl Marx and Vladimir Lenin, the founders of communism.
 > *Beasts of England* corresponds to *The Internationale*, the socialist anthem.

-Three pigs (Napoleon, Snowball and Squealer) develop Old Major's ideas into **Animalism**.
+Three pigs (Napoleon, Snowball, and Squealer) develop Old Major's ideas into **Animalism**.
 When Mr. Jones forgets to feed the animals, they revolt and drive him off the farm in what becomes known as the **Rebellion**.

 > The Rebellion represents the Russian Revolution of 1917.